terrycojones/rpnpy/README.md

     still runs today, 35 years later, totally unchanged.
 But `dc` has only a tiny set of operations.
-So while it's great to be able to easily use it from the command line (e.g., `echo 4 5 + p | dc`), I frequently find myself reaching for a real calculator or go into an interactive session with a full programming language (Perl, Python, etc).
+So while it's great to be able to easily use it from the command line (e.g., `echo 4 5 + p | dc`), I frequently find myself reaching for a real calculator or launch an interactive session with a full programming language (Perl, Python, etc), which feels a bit heavyweight and requires more syntax.
 1. I was curious what it would be like to have a Python RPN calculator that offered both the minimalist syntax of `dc` but that also offered a much wider range of operations and made it possible to put Python objects